DiegoB2003/Part-Runners/README.md

 # Part Runners
-This game was developed for an Undergraduate project at the University of Illinois at Chicago in a CS 426 course.

 [Design Document]()

 Team Members: **Diego Bravo**, Musa Elqaq, Nathaniel Herrera

-# How To Play + Controls
+## How To Play + Controls
 -

-### My contributions:
+## My contributions:
 -

+This game was developed for an Undergraduate project at the University of Illinois at Chicago in a CS 426 course.